 When making the cast, land your bait well beyond and in front of the fish.
 Then allow the bait to settle into place and remain still.
 This presentation more mimics the “hide-and seek” behavior of most prey over meandering directly into oncoming danger.

 Conserve the resource

-Following a declining trend in the state’s redfish population, South Carolina’s General Assembly passed new creel limits for redfish anglers that became effective last July.
+Following a declining trend in the state’s redfish population, South Carolina’s General Assembly passed new creel limits for redfish anglers that became effective two years ago.
 The daily creel limit was changed from 3 fish per angler to 2.
 The second part of the change — a 6-fish boat limit regardless of the number of anglers on board — has little or no effect on kayaking anglers.

 The limits were changed due in large part to efforts by the Coastal Conservation Association-South Carolina and anglers concerned about overuse of the resource due to higher populations in coastal areas, reduced numbers from cold-water fish kills, and fishing mortality from catch-and-release.

-Under both the past and current legislation, fish are only legal to harvest when they fall between 15 and 23 inches in length — a size range that the fish attain by the age of 18 months.
+Under both the past and current legislation, South Carolina redfish are only legal to harvest when they fall between 15 and 23 inches in length — a size range that the fish attain by the age of 18 months.

 The majority of kayak anglers practice 100-percent catch-and-release.
 But it’s estimated that nearly 15 percent of released fish die a from hooking mortality and poor handling.